romdalf/romadams.com/docs/portfolio/ntap/nfsv4auth/index.md

 ---

 ## Abstract
-This RFC outlines the technical and operational challenges of implementing home directory management through NFS with an improved the security posture for containerized workloads in Kubernetes environments, specifically for legacy applications.
+This RFC outlines the technical and operational challenges of implementing home directory management through NFS with an improved the security posture for containerized workloads in Kubernetes environments, specifically for legacy/vintage applications.
 While cloud-native applications benefit from a decoupled architecture that simplifies authentication and authorization from the operating system layer, legacy applications present unique constraints due to their reliance on interactive shell environments, persistent user contexts, and the ephemeral and immutable nature of containers.

 ---